Eddie Rosario Player Props: Braves vs. Diamondbacks

 Eddie Rosario At The Plate

-- He ranks 85th in batting average, 118th in on base percentage, and 29th in slugging among the qualifying hitters in MLB action.
+- Among the qualifying hitters in MLB, his batting average ranks 84th, his on-base percentage ranks 118th, and he is 31st in the league in slugging.

-- Rosario has picked up a hit in 61.7% of his 81 games this year, with more than one hit in 23.5% of those games.
+- Rosario has picked up a hit in 61.0% of his 82 games this season, with at least two hits in 23.2% of those games.

-- Rosario has had an RBI in 24 games this year (29.6%), including 11 multi-RBI outings (13.6%).
-He has also driven in three or more of his team's runs in five contests.
+- In 29.3% of his games this season, Rosario has had at least one RBI.
+He's picked up more than one in 13.4% and driven in three or more of his team's runs in five contests.

-- He has scored in 38.3% of his games this year, with more than one run scored in 8.6%.
+- In 31 of 82 games this year, he has scored, and seven of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.